 This cream contains a celery superseed complex comprised of flax and celery seed extracts.
 This duo helps to firm and tone the skin while supporting skin density.
 It goes to work on uneven skin texture and helps to reduce the appearance of pore size.
 Tsubaki seed oil targets the signs of aging and supports the skin barrier, while ginseng root extract balances the skin.

 I wanted to love this cream.
 There are certain things about the cream that are really nice, like the lightweight silky texture and the smooth natural finish that it leaves on my skin.
 I just can’t get past the fragrance.
-I immediately noticed a cucumber fragrance after applying, which makes sense since cucumber fruit water is the second item in the ingredient list.
+I immediately noticed a cucumber fragrance after applying, which makes sense since cucumber fruit water is the second item on the ingredient list.

 This may work for you if you are less sensitive to fragrance than me.
-It’s natural ingredients are gentle on the skin and work to treat the signs of aging.
+Its natural ingredients are gentle on the skin and work to treat the signs of aging.

 Final Thoughts on Cocokind Clean Skincare

 Cocokind clean skincare products were hit and miss with me.
-I absolutely loved the Oil to Milk Cleanser, Turmeric Tonic and MyMatcha Moisture Stick.
+I absolutely loved the Oil to Milk Cleanser, Turmeric Tonic, and MyMatcha Moisture Stick.
 I could take or leave the Rosewater Toner and unfortunately, the fragrance of the Smoothing Cream was too strong for my somewhat sensitive nose.

 All of these Cocokind clean skincare products are available at Ulta.